leecher1337/mgoodies-skype/trunk/eSpeak/Docs/meSpeak_readme.txt

 - Per contact voice
 - Options to disable by global status
 - Packed with voices for a lot of languages
+- "fake" support for plugins that support Variables

 This is a service plugin, so it does not read any text by itself.
 Other plugins need to request it!